Secured-Finance/stablecoin-sdk/docs/sdk/lib-ethers.ethersliquityconnectionoptionalparams.md

 </td><td>

-_(Optional)_ Address whose Trove, Stability Deposit, LQTY Stake and balances will be read by default.
+_(Optional)_ Address whose Trove, Stability Deposit, ProtocolToken Stake and balances will be read by default.

 </td></tr>